melezhik/swat/intro.md

 ```

 Well, as it expected request to GET /restricted/zone returns 403 status code.
 The solution is quite obvious - we need to gets logged in before doing this request.
-Ok, we already have login action successfuly tested before, This is POST /login route.
+Ok, we already have login action successfully tested before, This is POST /login route.
 But could we reuse it?
-Defenitely!
+Definitely!

 ```